JBecnel/AeroWeather/_README.md

 ---

 ### **4. Data Governance**
-To ensure the integrity and usability of the data, the following governance principles are considered:
+To ensure the integrity and usability of the data, the following governance principles need to be considered:
 - **Data Quality**: Regular validation checks during ingestion and cleaning to identify and rectify inconsistencies.
 - **Version Control**: Historical data snapshots are maintained to facilitate model retraining and audits.
 - **Compliance**: Adherence to standards for using government-provided data (e.g., respecting terms of service and proper citation).